bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.rst

             any faster than "common" IRQs.
 SMP enabled kernels running on systems with more than one processor need to solve another truckload of problems.
-It's not enough to know if a certain IRQs has happend, it's also important for what CPU(s) it was for.
+It's not enough to know if a certain IRQs has happened, it's also important for what CPU(s) it was for.
 People still interested in more details, might want to do a web search for "APIC" now ;)